bolrog/d2dx/README.md

 - FXAA implementation by Timothy Lottes.
 (This software contains source code provided by NVIDIA Corporation.)

 ## Release history

+### 0.99.506
+  - Fix crash sometimes happening when using a town portal.
+  - Add motion prediction to missiles.

 ### 0.99.505b
   - Fix bug causing crash when using config file.